 This webconference presents best practices for designing student support service models that respond to part-time student needs.

-The challenges facing first-generation students begin their first semester and continue throughout their college experience.
 Watch our webconferences to learn how to smooth the campus adjustment and acclimation process and rethink student engagement and career development initiatives.

 Online Education Strategy

 Listen to this 4-part on-demand webconference series to dispel common myths about the financial and enrollment benefits of online and hybrid learning and how institutions can best serve three critical online student markets, namely multimodal undergraduates, professional graduate students, and adult degree completers.

 About the Webconference In the first session of the Academic Program Innovation Webinar series we will discuss lessons learned from early movers in the continuing and online education (COE) space on innovating program design and delivery to reach new and changing student segments.
 By using accelerated course formats, modularity, experiential learning components, and/or demonstrated mastery, […]

 Whether corporate revenue is key to your business or a new strategic initiative, these nine disciplines will provide direction for effectively engaging and serving industry partners in your region.